localytics/services-campaigns-api-script/README.md

 - Apply per-app custom tweaks (optional overrides)
 - Create one campaign per app automatically

-This makes it easy to launch the same campaign across multiple Localytics apps without manually recreating it in the dashboard.
+This makes it easy to launch the same campaign across multiple Localytics apps without manually recreating it in the dashboard, and with minimal configurational overhead.

----

-## What This Script Does

-When you run the script, it will:

-1. Load your Localytics credentials from a `.env` file
-2. Load the campaign template from `config.py`
-3. Loop through each app object in the config
-4. Create a push campaign via the Localytics API for each `app_id`

 Example output:

 ```
-✅ Created campaign for app app-id-1
+✅ Created campaign for app app-key-1
-✅ Created campaign for app app-id-2
+✅ Created campaign for app app-key-2
 ```

 ---